Dubai Gold & Commodities Exchange: Product portfolio

 DGCX trades in a wide range of derivatives contracts.
 The DGCX Gold Futures, when launched in 2006, introduced a new pricing benchmark for gold in the UAE – the One kilo bar gold futures contract.
 In 2007, DGCX launched the world's first Rupee Futures contract, which has seen rapid volumes growth over the last few years driven primarily by demand from the GCC's large non-resident Indian community.

 Other products include the world's first steel rebar futures contract (2007); the MENA region's first Copper Futures contract (2012), and the region's first WTI and Brent Oil futures contracts.
 DGCX's portfolio of currency futures contracts also includes Australian Dollar/US Dollar, Canadian Dollar/US Dollar, Swiss Franc/US Dollar, Euro, British pound, Japanese Yen and Indian Rupee futures.

 DGCX launched an Options Contract for the Indian Rupee in 2011.
 The contract is today the only exchange-traded Indian Rupee Options product offered outside India.

 Clearing House

 The Exchange provides clearing service through the Dubai Commodities Clearing Corporation (DCCC), a 100% owned subsidiary of DGCX.
+On 6 February 2024, the Joint Board of Appeal ("the Board") of the European Supervisory Authorities (EBA, EIOPA and ESMA – the ESAs) withdrew the recognition of DCCC as a Tier 1 third-country central counterparty (CCP) over money laundering concerns.
+The decision was a result from the European Commission's inclusion of the UАЕ on the list of high-risk third countries due to strategic deficiencies in their national anti-money laundering and counter-financing of terrorism ("AML/CFT") regime, as outlined in Commission Delegated Regulation (EU) 2016/1675.